 1. Honest Burgers

-What started in 2011 as a small concern in Brixton now has a further five branches across London: Camden, Soho, Kings Cross, Notting Hill, Oxford Circus and Aldgate.
+What started in 2011 as a small concern in Brixton now has numerous branches across London, including at Camden, Soho, Kings Cross, Notting Hill and Oxford Circus.
 Honest Burgers are made from top-quality British meat served on a toasted bun with locally-sourced sides of rosemary-salt chips, coleslaw and more.

 2. Patty & Bun